vinihub123/vinihub123/README.md

 		return cofullmoonkothangbeo
 	end
 	function getBlueGear()
-		if game.workspace.Map:FindFirstChild("MysticIVinind") then
+		if game.workspace.Map:FindFirstChild("MysticIsland") then
-			for r, v in pairs(game.workspace.Map.MysticIVinind:GetChildren()) do
+			for r, v in pairs(game.workspace.Map.MysticIsland:GetChildren()) do
 				if v:IsA("MeshPart") and v.MeshId == "rbxassetid://10153114969" then
 					return v
 				end